Mina Clavero: History

-Geography and Climate
+Geography and climate

 Mina Clavero is located in the Traslasierra valley, between the mountain ranges of Achala and Pocho, at 915 meters above sea level.

 Mina Clavero's river, with cold and crystalline waters, which flows down from Sierras Grandes, runs through the city and on its own way forms natural seaside resorts with golden beaches.
 In 2009, different warning systems for sudden floods were installed, since rains are sometimes recorded in the high mountains, at source of river, just 25 km from the city, while remains sunny.

 In limits with Villa Cura Brochero, the confluence of this river with Panaholma's one that comes from the north takes place bringing warm waters.
 Both streams form Río de los Sauces, the most important in the Valley, where it ends in La Viña dam, at 40 km.

-In Mina Clavero the climate is healthy.
-The days are bright and the nights are cool, with low percentages of humidity.
-And thanks to the high concentrations of ozone and low environmental pollution in the valley, fresh air is breathed.
+In Mina Clavero, the days are typically sunny and the nights are cool, with low percentages of humidity.

-The city has a microclimate that makes the average annual temperature 15 °C, and that there are 320 sunny days a year.
+The city has a microclimate that makes the average annual temperature 15 °C, and there are 320 sunny days a year.
 The rainy season is from November to March.